ropensci/epair/paper.md

 * state = Connecticut (CT)
 * param = ozone

-Here, we may use `variables` to determine what format our dates need to be in.
+Here, we may use the `variables` object loaded in with `epair` to determine what format our dates need to be in.

 ```
 > variables[["bdate"]]